Philosophy 134: Philosophy of Language

 exam (see below).

-Apart from that one, you'll be asked to write two of the other three
+Apart from that one, you'll be asked to write two of the other four

 Putting it all together, then, you'll write three papers for the